Adult ADHD Counseling

 You don’t want to feel like a failure anymore.

 On good days you have plenty of creative ideas that can drive you forward.
 You may even experience a hyper-focus on something that brings you joy.
-Eventually you can’t keep up the interest or just completely forget about a cool idea you had.
+Sometimes that means neglecting basic self-care like eating though.
+Eventually you can’t keep up the interest, and it’s on to the next shiny.

 Then it starts… there is an inner voice that likes to remind you of all the failed projects, lost relationships, and times when you let others down.
 You start to feel like a fraud.
-The good news is that in therapy you can change this inner voice to say more helpful words.
+The good news is that in therapy you can practice understanding and working to change this inner voice to be more helpful and in your corner.

 People just keep getting frustrated with you.